-Selma Dabbagh is a British Palestinian writer of fiction based in London.
+Selma Dabbagh is a British Palestinian writer of fiction who lives in London.

-Her writing is mainly set in the contemporary Middle East.
-Recurring themes in her work are idealism (however futile), placelessness, political engagement (or lack thereof) and the impact of social conformity on individuals.
+Her writing is mainly set in the contemporary Middle East, but it doesn’t have to be.
+Recurring themes to date are idealism (however futile), placelessness, political engagement (or lack thereof) and the impact of social conformity on individuals.

 Selma’s first novel, Out of It, was published by Bloomsbury (UK) and Bloomsbury Qatar Foundation Press (BQFP) in December 2011.
 The UK Paperback and the US edition (Bloomsbury USA) came out in August 2012.

 Out of It was positively reviewed in the UK, the US and the Middle East.
 It was nominated as a Guardian Book of the Year in 2011 and 2012.
-The Arabic edition translated by Samer Abouhawwach is due out with BQFP in January 2014.
+The Arabic edition (Alkhorooj Min Gaza) translated by Samer Abouhawwach is due out with BQFP in March 2015.

 ‘We will be hearing much more from Selma Dabbagh,’ Robin Yassin-Kussab, The Guardian, January 2012.